 Affiliates means with respect to any party, any other entity controlling, controlled by or under common control with such party.
 The terms “control”, “controlling” and “controlled”, as used in this definition shall mean the legal, beneficial or equitable ownership, directly or indirectly, of more than 50% of the issued share capital or more than 50% of the voting rights, or the power, directly or indirectly, to appoint a member of the board of directors or similar governing body of such entity;

 Agreement means these Terms and Conditions of Supply;

 Confidential Information means information of commercial, proprietary or other value disclosed by one Party to the other Party which is identified as confidential or might reasonably be considered to be confidential and that has not come into the public domain or been independently developed;

-Customer means the entity purchasing, renting or licensing the Products (as applicable) and/or the purchaser of Services;
+Customer means the entity purchasing, acquiring the right to use and/or licence the Products provided by the Supplier and/or is the purchaser of Services, as applicable;

 Firmware means the Supplier’s proprietary tracking unit management and control software;